Chart Color Schemes

 North Sydney's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-North Sydney's health outcomes show notable results based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are low, particularly in younger cohorts.
-The area has a high private health cover rate of approximately 80% (7,660 people), compared to Greater Sydney's 59.9% and the national average of 55.7%.
+North Sydney's health outcomes show exceptional results based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are low, especially in younger cohorts.
+Approximately 80% of North Sydney's total population (7,660 people) has private health cover, compared to Greater Sydney's 59.9% and the national average of 55.7%.

-Mental health issues and asthma were found to be the most common conditions, affecting 6.4% and 6.3% of residents respectively.
-A total of 77.7% reported being free from medical ailments, compared to Greater Sydney's 74.6%.
-The area has a senior population (aged 65 and over) of 16.1% (1,538 people).
-Health outcomes among seniors are above average but rank lower nationally than the broader population.
+The most prevalent medical conditions are mental health issues (6.4%) and asthma (6.3%).
+77.7% of residents report no medical ailments, higher than Greater Sydney's 74.6%.
+North Sydney has 16.1% of residents aged 65 and over (1,538 people).
+Health outcomes among seniors are above average but rank lower nationally compared to the broader population.

 Frequently Asked Questions - Health